-There’s a possibility even of being quarantined depending on where you’re going and of course there’s still the possibility of having the ire of locals of where you’re going to.
+There’s a possibility even of being quarantined depending on where you’re going and of course, there’s still the possibility of having the ire of locals where you’re going.

 Trails and hiking policies including uses of beaches, playgrounds, and dog parks could also be restricted.

-And of course concessions and camp tours may also be either closed restrict in some way.
+And of course, concessions and camp tours may also be either closed or restricted in some way.

 So you won’t have level set expectations when you’re actually thinking about going to a campground.